hydra-synthetic-biology/protocols/husbandry/Brine_Shrimp_Hatching.md

 Procedure (20 minutes)
 ---
-0. Place Imhoff hatcing cone into a slot of the imhoff cone rack
+0. Place Imhoff hatcing cone into a slot of the imhoff cone rack (photo)
-0. Fill an Imhoff Hatching Cone with 500ml of Artificial Sea Water
+0. Fill an Imhoff Hatching Cone with 500ml of Artificial Sea Water (photo)
 0. Weigh 2g of brine shrimp eggs
-0. Add brine shrimp eggs to hatching cone
+0. Add brine shrimp eggs to hatching cone (photo)
-0. Connect one end of flexible air hose to air pump
+0. Connect one end of flexible air hose to air pump (photo)
-0. Connect other end of flexible air hose to rigid tubing
+0. Connect other end of flexible air hose to rigid tubing (photo)
 0. Put riging tubing through labeled hatching cone lid
-0. Place rigid tubing into hatching cone.
+0. Place rigid tubing into hatching cone.(photo)
 0. Turn on air pump

 Workflow Information